livelace/gosquito/docs/plugins/input/kafka.md

 ### Data structure:

 There is no static structure of inbound Kafka messages.
 Schema may specefied by user or fetched from schema registry.
-Schema's fields are just copied to DataItem fields:
+Schema's fields are just copied to Datum fields:

 ```go
 type Data struct {